nleek0/4205_prac_2/README.md

 ## 2. Technology Stack
 ### Programming Languages & Frameworks
 - Backend: Python with FastAPI
-- Frontend: Leaflet.js, JavaScript, HTML, HTMX
+- Frontend: Leaflet.js, HTML/CSS/JavaScript, HTMX
 - Database: PostgreSQL with PostGIS
 ### Packages & Dependencies
 - All packages can be installed by installing the requirements.txt file